theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 Thonny can save and run MicroPython programs directly on your Raspberry Pi Pico.

-In this step, you will create a MicroPython program to blink the onboard LED on and off in a loop.
+In this step, you will create a MicroPython program to switch the onboard LED on.

-Type the following lines in the main script area (n°2) to toggle the LED.
+Type the following lines in the main script area (n°2).

 ```Python
 from machine import Pin